 The answer depends on multiple factors, including whether the Federal Reserve is making changes to its interest rate and whether your bank is trying to attract more depositors by offering a limited-time promotional rate.

 You don’t want a bank that’s going to secure your business with a high interest rate only to slash it in short order.
-It’s also important to know that savings account interest rates tend to be variable, so they could change at any time.
+It’s also important to know that savings account interest rates tend to be variable, so they can change at any time.

 Should I Open a Savings Account for My Child?